ibm-cloud-docs/containers/cs_cluster_plan_ha.md

 1. A [single zone cluster](#single_zone) with multiple worker nodes in a worker pool.
 2. A [multizone cluster](#multizone) that spreads worker nodes across zones within one region.
-3. **Clusters that are connected to public and private VLANs only**: [Multiple clusters](#multiple_clusters) that are set up across zones or regions and that are connected via a global load balancer.
+3. **Clusters with public network connectivity**: [Multiple clusters](#multiple_clusters) that are set up across zones or regions and that are connected via a global load balancer.

 ## Single zone cluster
 {: #single_zone}

+Single zone clusters can be created in one of the supported [single zone cities or multizone metro locations](/docs/containers?topic=containers-regions-and-zones#zones).
 To improve availability for your app and to allow failover for the case that one worker node is not available in your cluster, add additional worker nodes to your single zone cluster.
 {: shortdesc}

 <img src="images/cs_cluster_singlezone.png" alt="High availability for clusters in a single zone" width="230" style="width:230px; border-style: none"/>

 You can add more worker nodes to your cluster by [resizing an existing worker pool](/docs/containers?topic=containers-add_workers#resize_pool) or by [adding a new worker pool](/docs/containers?topic=containers-add_workers#add_pool).
 When you add more worker nodes, app instances can be distributed across multiple worker nodes.
 If one worker node goes down, app instances on available worker nodes continue to run.
 Kubernetes automatically reschedules pods from unavailable worker nodes to ensure performance and capacity for your app.
 To ensure that your pods are evenly distributed across worker nodes, implement [pod affinity](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#inter-pod-affinity-and-anti-affinity-beta-feature).

-**Can I convert my single zone cluster to a multizone cluster?**</br>
-To convert a single zone cluster to a multizone cluster, your cluster must be set up in one of the supported [multizone metro locations](/docs/containers?topic=containers-regions-and-zones#zones).
-Classic clusters that are set up in a single zone data center cannot be converted to a multizone cluster.
-To convert a single zone cluster to a multizone cluster, see [Adding worker nodes by adding a zone to a worker pool](/docs/containers?topic=containers-add_workers#add_zone).

-**Do I have to use multizone clusters?**</br>
-No. You can create as many single zone clusters as you like.
-Indeed, you might prefer single zone clusters for simplified management, or if your cluster must reside in a specific [single zone city](/docs/containers?topic=containers-regions-and-zones#zones).

-**Can I have a highly available master in a single zone city?**</br>
+**Is my master highly available in a single zone cluster?**</br>
-Yes.
-In a single zone city, the Kubernetes master of your classic cluster is highly available and includes replicas on separate physical hosts for your master API server, etcd, scheduler, and controller manager to protect against an outage such as during a master update.
+If your cluster is created in a single zone city, the Kubernetes master of your classic cluster is highly available and includes replicas on separate physical hosts for your master API server, etcd, scheduler, and controller manager to protect against an outage such as during a master update.
+If your cluster resides in one of the multizone metro locations, the master is automatically deployed with three replicas and spread across the zones of the metro.

-To protect your classic single zone cluster against a zonal failure, you can:
-* [Create a cluster in a multizone-capable zone](#multizone), where the master is spread across zones.
-* [Create multiple clusters with public network connectivity](#multiple_clusters) and connect them with a global load balancer.
+**How can I protect my workloads against a single zone failure?** </br>
+If your single zone cluster is created in one of the [multizone metro location](/docs/containers?topic=containers-regions-and-zones#zones), you can change your single zone cluster to a [multizone cluster](#multizone).
+In a multizone cluster, your workloads are distributed across worker nodes in different zones.
+If one zone is not available, your workloads continue to run in the remaining zones.
+If you prefer single zone clusters for simplified managed, or if your cluster must reside in a specific [single zone city](/docs/containers?topic=containers-regions-and-zones#zones) that does not support multizone capabilities, you can create [multiple clusters](#multiple_clusters) and connect them with a global load balancer.

 ## Multizone cluster
 {: #multizone}